Investigations

 Test

-Two-dimensional ultrasound has been validated for measuring emptying of liquids and semi-solids.
-However, 3-dimensional ultrasound offers a more comprehensive imaging of the total stomach.
+Two-dimensional ultrasound has been validated for measuring gastric emptying of liquids and semi-solids.
+However, 3-dimensional ultrasound offers a more comprehensive assessment of total gastric volume and motility.

 Result